Soojin-Lee0819/Computational-Artwork/April6/README.md

-# Arduino Sound Assignment: Epic Birthday Celebration!
+# Arduino Sound Assignment: Cute Birthday Celebration!

 ## Description
 For this weeek, I was instructed to make a music instrument using both digital and analog sensors.
-Following an instruction, I created an all-in-one birthday celebration kit that you can use to not only play a birthday song but also wish your friend, family, or beloved ones a happy birthday with cute surprises.
+Following an instruction, I made an all-in-one birthday celebration kit that you can use not only to play a birthday song but also to wish your friend, family, or beloved ones a happy birthday with a cute surpris that includes Heart-shaped Fairy Light, a gift and a birthday cake with a candle!

 ![alt-text](Images/birthday.jpg)

-The month April is a special month for my family.
+The month April is a very special month for my family.
 Last week, I celebrated both my parents' birthday and their anniversary.
-Since I live far away from my parents, although I wanted to physically be there with them to celebrate their birthday, all I could do was to give them a video call and wish them a happiest birthday.
-Therefore, using Arduino, I made a creative birthday kit that I can use to wish them a happy birthday.
-Apart from creating a speaker that plays a birthday song, I tried to simulate the birthday celebration using Arduino devices; the experience of turning off the room light, lighting up the candle, singing a happy birthday song, decorating room cute with heart fairy lights, blowing the candle, and even gifting a birthday present.
+Since I live far away from them, although I wanted to physically be there with my parents to celebrate their birthday, all I could do was to give them a video call and wish them a happy birthday.
+Therefore, using Arduino, I made a birthday kit that I can use to wish them a happy birthday in a creative way.
+Apart from the speaker that plays a birthday song, I tried to simulate the usual birthday celebration.
+I tried to simulate the experience of turning off the room light, lighting up the candle, singing a happy birthday song, decorating room cute with heart fairy lights, blowing the candle, and even gifting a birthday present; all using Arduino devices.

 ### Instruction:

-This device has four main components.
-A Birthday Gift, Birthday Song, Candle, and a Heart shaped fairy light.
+It has four main components: A Birthday Gift, Birthday Song, Candle, and a Heart shaped fairy light.

 1. Make the room dark to light up the candle (Cover photoresistor with your finger)
 2. If the room is dark, the candle will light up.
 (Yellow LED light will turn on)